seemslegit42/aevonos/src/docs/Orphean-Oracle.md

 The agent's logic resides in the `invokeOracle` flow.
 - **Persona-Driven Prompt**: The core prompt instructs the LLM to act as the Orphean Oracle, interpreting raw JSON data not as numbers, but as a story or myth.
 - **Input**: Accepts a `userQuery` (e.g., "Tell me the story of my Q3 sales") and mock business data.
-- **Processing**: A single LLM call analyzes the user query and the mock data to generate:
+- **Processing**: A single call to a Groq LPU analyzes the user query and the mock data to generate:
   1. A poetic, narrative `summary` of the data's meaning.
   2. A list of clear, actionable `keyInsights`.
   3. A `visualizationData` object containing the parameters (`nodes` and `connections`) for rendering the 3D data constellation.
 Node size, color, and pulse speed are determined by the LLM based on its interpretation of the data's importance and health.